MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/insider-preview.md

 ![software timestamping](../media/Windows-Time-Service/software-timestamping.png)

-To address this problem, software timestamping allows us to timestamp packets before and after the “Windows Networking Components” shown above to account for the delay in the operating system.
+To address this problem, software timestamping allows us to timestamp packets before and after the "Windows Networking Components" shown above to account for the delay in the operating system.

 For more information, see: